 Have you been?
 Did you notice something that I didn’t mention here?
 I’d love to add it to our list!

 1. You can’t just buy tickets to The Masters.
 You must apply for the opportunity to purchase tickets via a lottery.
-The lottery application process for 2017 begins May 10, 2016 so be sure to register.
+When the lottery application process opens be sure to register .

 2. Many families own tournament or “series” badges, but they are awarded only to those on the patron list (which is full.)
 According to Augusta National, after the death of a badge holder, the account is transferable only to a surviving spouse and cannot be transferred to other family members.
 So much for being in Uncle Bob’s will.